 The board of directors seeks to maintain a balance between the higher returns that might be possible with higher levels of borrowings and the

-shareholder value.
-The Company manages its capital structure and makes adjustments in the light of changes in the economic environment and
+value.
+The Company manages its capital structure and makes adjustments in the light of changes in the economic environment and the requirements

 The Company monitors capital using a ratio of 'adjusted net debt' to 'equity'.
 For this purpose, adjusted net debt is defined as total borrowings,